monarch-initiative/Squirls/docs/running.rst

 HTML output format
 ~~~~~~~~~~~~~~~~~~
-By default, a *HTML* report with the 100 most deleterious variants is produced.
-See the :ref:`rstinterpretation`
+A *HTML* report containing the 100 most deleterious variants is produced when ``-f`` option is not specified.
-section for getting help with interpretation of the report.
+See the :ref:`rstinterpretation` section for getting help with interpretation of the report.

+Number of reported variants can be adjusted using ``-n`` option

 VCF output format
 ~~~~~~~~~~~~~~~~~